Alice Springs is the closest town to the infamous red rock and it has a surprising amount to offer.

 This is just the tip of the iceberg.
 Check out our guide to 37 awesome things to do in Alice Springs.

-Currently, we have no special hostel discounts in Alice Springs.
+Currently, we have no special hostel discounts for the backpackers in Alice Springs.

 You can subscribe to our newsletter to receive our newest hostel discounts always to your inbox.

 We do also have a 35€ discount for Airbnb here.

 As mentioned previously, flights to Alice Springs are more on the expensive side.
 I paid $500 return from Cairns and $300 one way from Sydney.